Sagittarius and the Nine of Wands' Tarot Card Meaning

 Know that this entire ritual can be completed in ten to fifteen minutes, but you’ll need to be mentally present the whole time.

-When you are centered, read your intention statement aloud nine times, adding a coin to your alter each time.
+When you are centered, read your intention statement aloud nine times, adding a coin to your altar each time.

 Remember that you came here to manifest, and so by rewarding yourself for doing the work, you are honoring your fire.